DeclarativeHub/ReactiveKit/README.md

 We need two things here: a source signal that we are wrapping into a connectable one and a subject that will propagate events from the source to the connectable signal's observers.
 We will require them in the initializer and save them as properties.

 Observing the connectable signal actually means observing the underlying subject.
-Starting the signal is now trivial - all we need to do is start observing the source signal with the subject.
+Starting the signal is now trivial - all we need to do is start observing the source signal with the subject (remember - subject is also an observer).
 That will make events flow from the source into the observers registered to the subject.

 We now have all parts to implement `shareReplay(limit:)`.
 Let us start with `replay(limit:)`.